Chair, CFN Board of Directors; Member, Executive Committee

-Russell is Vice President, Government Relations and Public Policy with Diabetes Canada.
+Russell is Senior Vice President, Mission with Diabetes Canada.
 He is charged with effectively advancing Diabetes Canada’s interests in providing positive outcomes for Canadians living with diabetes.
 Key responsibilities include external stakeholder and government relation leadership, building momentum in the support of a pan-Canadian strategy.
-He also serves as special counsel with The JBL Group, a health policy and access company.
+He also serves as special counsel with The JBL Group, a health policy and pharmaceutical access company.

 He served as President of Innovative Medicines Canada (formerly Rx&D), an association of over fifty innovative life sciences companies.
 Responsibilities included overall corporate leadership, board governance, strategic direction, achieving priority objectives, public presence for the industry, issues management, compliance, as well as the management of human and financial resources.